KingSora/OverlayScrollbars/README.md

 - Use the javascript files with the `.es5` extension if you need to support older browsers, otherwise use the `.es6` files.
 - For production use the javascript / stylesheet files with the `.min` extension.

-Embedd OverlayScrollbars manually in your HTML:
+Embed OverlayScrollbars manually in your HTML:
 ```html
 <link type="text/css" href="path/to/overlayscrollbars.css" rel="stylesheet" />
 <script type="text/javascript" src="path/to/overlayscrollbars.browser.es.js" defer></script>